pinobatch/240p-test-mini/gameboy/README.md

 with the Control Pad and the A and Select Buttons.
 To show help for any test, press Start or read src/helppages.txt.
 To leave a test, press the B Button.

+To skip straight to MDFourier tone generator, hold the Start Button as the console maker's logo disappears.

 [EverDrive-GB]: https://krikzz.com/store/home/48-everdrive-gb.html
 [Catskull cartridge]: https://catskullelectronics.com/32kcart